Bhart97/CDE-project/module/part b/README.md

 This learning path focuses on utilizing the AWS console to create cloud resources.
 Each student will be provisioning their own elastic compute (EC2) instances and the required packages as well as managing objects in the simple storage service (S3).
 References will be provided to help resolve any troubleshooting issues that may occur but are encouraged to explore and make mistakes.

 Those who are more familiar with cloud concepts are suggested to use the [AWS CloudShell](https://aws.amazon.com/cloudshell/) for provisioning and managing resources.
-Note, you will also being using the [AWS CLI](https://aws.amazon.com/cli/) so it is recommended to become familiar with the AWS tools.
+Note, you will also being using the [AWS CLI](https://aws.amazon.com/cli/) so it is recommended to become familiar with the AWS tools, regardless.

 **1. Creating and Configuring a Compute Instance**